WARPD: World model Assisted Reactive Policy Diffusion: Conclusion

 \section{Conclusion}

-We introduce Latent Weight Diffusion (LWD), a novel framework for learning a distribution over policies from diverse demonstration trajectories.
-LWD models behavioral diversity via a latent diffusion model and uses a hypernetwork decoder to generate policy weights, enabling closed-loop control directly from sampled latents.
-Our evaluation highlights two key strengths of LWD: robustness and computational efficiency.
-Compared to Diffusion Policy, LWD delivers more reliable performance in environments with long action horizons and perturbations, while reducing inference costs, especially in multi-task settings.
+We introduce World Model Assisted Reactive Policy Diffusion (WARPD), a novel framework for learning a distribution over policies from diverse demonstration trajectories.
+WARPD models behavioral diversity via latent diffusion, a world model, and uses a hypernetwork decoder to generate policy weights, enabling closed-loop control directly from sampled latents.
+Our evaluation highlights two key strengths of WARPD: robustness and computational efficiency.
+Compared to Diffusion Policy, WARPD delivers more reliable performance in environments with long action horizons and perturbations, while reducing inference costs, especially in multi-task settings.